 Rotorua is rich in Māori heritage, making it the ideal location to learn more about the culture, history and traditions of New Zealand's indigenous people.

 Visit Te Puia(opens in new window) to see Māori cultural performances and art, as well as unique experiences such as enjoying a steam hangi.

 Or for a completely immersive experience, choose an overnight stay at Tamaki Māori Village(opens in new window).

 The Coromandel is famous for its golden beaches.
 The most famous is Cathedral Cove, which features a majestic limestone archway.

 You can reach this stunning beach via a short coastal walk, on a kayak trip, or by taking a scenic cruise.

 Hot Water Beach, only a short drive from Cathedral Cove, is another must-see.

 Middle‑earth™ comes to life in the lush, green Waikato countryside where scenes from The Lord of the Rings and The Hobbit trilogies were filmed.
 Put yourself in the picture on a spellbinding tour of the permanent movie set with its Hobbit holes, Party Tree, and the Green Dragon Inn where you can make merry with a pint of Southfarthing ale.
 More about Hobbiton™ Movie Set Tour(opens in new window).

-Relaxation, health, wellness, beauty… Rotorua serves up all this goodness in dozens of natural hot pools and some of the world's best spa facilities.
-Delight in a massage at the lakeside Polynesian Spa, bathe in healing mud at Hell’s Gate, or discover thermal pools hidden amongst the forest at Kerosene Creek or Lake Tarawera’s Hot Water Beach.
+Enjoy a natural hot pool and some of the world's best spa facilities.
+Delight in a massage at the lakeside Polynesian Spa(opens in new window), bathe in healing mud at Hell’s Gate(opens in new window), or discover thermal pools hidden amongst the forest at Kerosene Creek or Lake Tarawera’s Hot Water Beach.